Let’s Talk About Race (Series) – What Color Crayons are in Your Coloring Box?

 On the Internet, I found many great resources for talking about body image and the media, which is a great conversation for upper elementary aged girls.
 For example: I found some cool information about the “if Barbie were a real woman” here, (see picture right.)
 Nonetheless, 4-year-olds are not really mature enough to appreciate abstract concepts like media, capitalism and self-esteem, so instead, I chose to focus our discussions of cultural and racial diversity by talking about the beauty and diversity of skin tone.

-It’s time to redefine “flesh tone”
+What Color Crayons are in Your Coloring Box?: It’s time to redefine “flesh tone”

 The simple act of talking about skin color, may seem superficial.
 Nonetheless, it can be an important first step in talking about race with very young children and is surprisingly absent from many (White) parents’ conversations with their kids.